 If you fail to appear for your scheduled appointment and do not reschedule through the procedure above, you will forfeit your examination fee.
-Neither ARRT, nor your state licensing agency are responsible for appointment errors.
+To receive a new eligibility letter, you must contact the FL DOH Rad Tech Certification Office.
+Neither ARRT nor the FL DOH Rad Tech Certification Office are responsible for appointment errors.

-ARRT does not grant exceptions for missed appointments under any circumstances.
+ARRT does not grant exceptions for missed appointments under any circumstance.